NethServer/nethsecurity-ui/README.md

 ### Build

-To run a build, you can just do `npm run build` in whichever development instance you want ([see CONTRIBUTING](CONTRIBUTING.md)).
-However, the build is influenced by your ignored local files and possibly unsynced `node_modules`.

-A containerized build is provided to ease this process, this will only need `podman` to be installed, copies only the production needed files and runs the build process inside a isolated environment.
+To run a build, it's not suggested to run `npm run build` inside the development instance.
+Instead, a containerized build is provided to ease this process, this will only need `podman` to be installed.

-You can just:
+You can just execute:

 ```bash
 ./build.sh